1g4-mirror/pv/docs/pv.1.md

     strings this shows the bar without any sides, and without any percentage displayed afterwards, and expands to fill the remaining space unless prefixed by a number.
-If UTF-8 output is not available, the default format is used.
+If UTF-8 output is not available, the plain format is used.

 **%{bar-shaded}**